 New COVID cases in county

-The Monroe County Health Department (MCHD) has reported 11 new cases of COVID-19 since last Thursday, June 18.
+The Monroe County Health Department (MCHD) has reported eight new cases of COVID-19 since Wednesday, June 24 for a total of 57 confirmed cases.

 The new cases include:

-Monroe County now has a total of 49 confirmed cases of the virus in Monroe County.
-The county also has 27 people who have recovered from the virus, 19 active cases, two hospitalizations and one death.
+Monroe County now has a total of 23 active cases of the virus in Monroe County as well as 31 people who have recovered from the virus, two current hospitalizations and one death.

+MCHD posts daily updates for the community on its Facebook page and its COVID-19 website http://healthymonroecowi.org/covid-19.

-This testing site is open to anyone age five years and older, who is currently experiencing any of the following symptoms.
-Even those with mild symptoms are encouraged to attend.
+This testing site is open to anyone 5-years-old and up who is currently experiencing any of the following symptoms:

 • fever